Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Hockey players, strength athletes, and lifters in the gym sometimes use smelling salts to prepare for maximal effort.

-Benefits of Smelling Salts in Training
+Benefits of alertness inhalants in Training

-Benefits of smelling salts include:
+Benefits of using them include:

 -